joshwalawender/KeckUtilities/README.md

 The `--sa Josh` option means that the program will search (in a case insensitive manner) for the string 'Josh' in the SA field in the database.
 You only have to include enough of the SA's name to make it unique.

-Each calendar entry will run from sunset until 11pm (a somewhat arbitrary end time) and will include information in the notes on the twilight times, PI, observers, location, and account.
-For example for K1 on 2017-07-30 the calendar entry notes are:
+Each calendar entry will run from sunset until 11pm (a somewhat arbitrary end time).
+The title will show what instrument, whether it is regular support or on call, and the location of the observers.
+For example, for K1 on 2017-07-30 the calendar entry title is: 'MOSFIRE Support (HQ)'.
+The calendar entry notes will include information on the twilight times, PI, observers, location, and account.
+For example, for K1 on 2017-07-30 the calendar entry notes are:

 ```
 Sunset @ 19:10